-Section Issue Maryland State Policy Spring Key Dates Testing Windows for ELA/L and Mathematics, MISA 5 & 8, and Social Studies 8 General Information If inclement weather, safety threats, or technology problems affect the LEA or a specific school's testing schedule, the LAC should contact MSDE to discuss possible modifications to the testing window.
-LEA 24 schools will adhere to the Testing Windows in this manual.
-All primary and make-up online testing should take place during the designated MSDE state testing window.
-All STCs are expected to enter their testing schedule on the Statewide Schedule Tool at itempra.org/schedule.
+Section Issue Maryland State Policy Testing Windows for ELA/L and Mathematics, MISA 5 & 8, and Social Studies 8 General Information If inclement weather, safety threats, or technology problems affect the LEA or a specific school's testing schedule, the LAC should contact MSDE to discuss possible modifications to the testing window.
+MSDE state testing windows are posted at https://marylandpublicschools.org/about/Pages/DAAIT/Assessment/index.aspx.
+STCs should consult their local calendar for specific dates for their LEA.
+All primary and make-up online testing must take place during the designated MSDE state testing window.
+All STCs are expected to enter their testing schedule on the Statewide Schedule Tool at tempra.org/schedule.
 Contact your LAC for directions on entering schedules.
-MISA 5 & 8 Paper-Any school day between March 3, 2025 and March 14, 2025 Online-Any school day between March 3, 2025 and March 21, 2025 ELA/L and Mathematics Paper-Any school day between April 7, 2025 and May 23, 2025 Online-Any school day between April 7, 2025 and May 30, 2025 Social Studies 8 Paper-Any school day between May 5, 2025 and May 23, 2025 Online-Any school day between May 5, 2025 and May 30, 2025 Load Organizations in ADAM Loaded by State Load LAC Users in ADAM Loaded by State Load Organization Participation Data File in ADAM Loaded by State LAC or STC Load Student Registration Data Data File loaded by LACs, STCs in LEA 24 schools, or designated Data Manager.
+Load Organizations in ADAM Loaded by State Load LAC Users in ADAM Loaded by State Load Organization Participation Data File in ADAM Loaded by State LAC or STC Load Student Registration Data Data File loaded by LACs, STCs in LEA 24 schools, or designated Data Manager.
 STCs can complete individual student registrations as needed per the policy of the local school system.
 Receive Materials Each Local School System or LEA 24 school should receive initial deliveries of manuals and paper test materials at least 10 school days prior to the start of their testing window.